- About Pitbulls

 But LOTS of people bring pit bulls to dog parks with no problems whatsoever.
 What's up with that?

-Easy answer: Dogs that do well in rowdy play sessions with larger groups of unknown dogs are typically youngsters.
+Easy answer: Dogs that succeed in rowdy play sessions with larger groups of unknown dogs are typically youngsters.
 Parks can be great places for them to blow off steam and socialize, but as dogs begin to feel their adult bravado, it's normal for them to lose patience with other dogs' rude behavior.

 No matter how much good socializing and training you've done, your dog's tolerance can still disappear if he's triggered into conflict by another dog's challenge, a tussle over a toy, a tug-o-war game or even a friendly wrestling match that gets a little "too exciting."